History Of Laughing Gas

 At our dental office, we also offer IV sedation and oral sedation, but for many patients with mild dental anxiety, laughing gas is just enough to make them feel more relaxed and comfortable.
 In fact, some patients even prefer to have laughing gas with cleanings.

-For further information about laughing gas, or to schedule a free dental consultation, please contact one of our dental offices:
+For further information about laughing gas, or to schedule a dental consultation, please contact us:

 Denver / Centennial (I-25 and Dry Creek), Please call (303) 309-0749, centennial@sedationdentistdenverco.com